InterVarsity's Commitment to Ethnic Reconciliation & Justice

 We affirm this because:

-• Ethnocentric arrogance has tended to squelch the identity and diminish the worth of those who are different by establishing unbiblical, racist categories; such prejudice has robbed individuals, communities, and churches of a sense of their true dignity before God, of the honor and affirmation they rightfully deserve, and of the opportunity and resources to serve God and others.
+- The tendency to demean the identity and diminish the worth of those who are different by establishing unbiblical, prejudicial, or racist categories has robbed individuals, communities, and churches of a sense of their true dignity before God, of the honor and affirmation they rightfully deserve, and of the opportunity and resources to serve God and others.

-It is appropriate and timely for InterVarsity to affirm our commitment to transformation because:
+It is appropriate and timely for InterVarsity to affirm our commitment to justice and redemption because:

 (Galatians 2:1-21; Jonah 1-4; John 4:4-42; 1 Corinthians 1:10-31; Acts 10:23-28; 11:1-2; 15:1-5; 26:1-11; Galatians 2:11-14)*

-We commit ourselves to be living signs of God’s Kingdom.
-God’s intention is to create new humanity from every people and nation.
+We commit ourselves to the body of Christ as the living sign of God’s Kingdom.
+God’s intention is to create a new humanity from every people and nation.
 In the power of God’s Spirit, followers of Jesus are to become a multiethnic and diverse community that expresses the unity of the body of Christ as it lives out the values of the Kingdom.
 We yearn for all peoples to flourish in the context of renewed relationships with their Creator and with each other.
-Although our efforts will always be imperfect we seek to embody intentionally in the here and now the qualities of the new community which God one day will bring in its fullness.
+Although our efforts will always be imperfect, we seek to embody the qualities of the new community which God one day will bring in its fullness.

 (Genesis 12:1-3; Daniel 1-6; Galatians 3:26-29; Colossians 1; 1 Thessalonians 1; Ephesians 2; Acts 8-15)*